 5.5.5 How can policymakers help to reduce the environmental impact of telecommunications/ICTs, including energy consumption, and support sustainability?

-5.5.6 Leveraging existing efforts like Green Digital Action, how can governments, industry, UN agencies, academia and civil society fast-track industry-wide commitments to addressing climate challenges and put digital solutions at the forefront of climate action?
+5.5.6 Leveraging existing efforts like Green Digital Action, how can governments, industry, UN agencies, academia and civil society fast-track industry-wide commitments to addressing climate challenges and put digital solutions at the forefront of climate action, ensuring that the benefits of green digital transformation are shared equitably among all stakeholders, including vulnerable and marginalized communities?

+5.5.7 How can policymakers identify the most promising innovations and technologies that support green digital transformation, including clean tech, sustainable materials, and circular economy solutions?
+Additionally, how can these innovations be effectively promoted for their development and deployment?

+5.5.8 How can policy makers monitor and evaluate the effectiveness of green digital transformation strategies and policies, including the development of metrics and indicators for measuring progress, including how to address the challenges in doing so?

+5.5.9 How can policy makers identify most significant data gaps and research needs in the area of green digital transformation, and how can it be addressed through international cooperation and knowledge sharing?

 6 Building Resilient Telecommunication/ICT Infrastructure and Services